zordiack/foam-dev/README.md

 Journal of Computational Physics,
 Volume 220, 19-40

+A version of chtMultiRegionFoam (and -SimpleFoam) including viscous heating has been added.
+The new solvers are called chtMultiRegionFoamVH and chtMultiRegionSimpleFoamVH.

 To compile turbulence models and wall functions, run ./Allwmake in folder myTurbulenceModels/.

+To compile chtMultiRegionFoamVH, run ./Allwmake in folder mySolvers/.

 To use kOmegaSSTSASnew, delta needs to be defined in constant/turbulenceProperties: